denzen/BlindSignaure/README.md

 ID-Based Blind Signature from Pairing  by Zangguo Zhang and Kwangjo Kim In this lib you have three main programms: manager, that SETUP and EXTRACT keys; user. that BLIND and then UNNBLINDING signature, that signer SIGN.

-	1) Function KeyGeneraton of the same class.
+	1) Function KeyGeneraton of the class manager.

 	2) Setup of the same class.